richzw/CodeHome/MiscellaneousQuestions/EggDrop.md

 **Approach:**:

-**A First Try**: Suppose we drop an Marble from the 10th floor, then the 20th, …
+**A First Try**: Suppose we drop an egg from the 10th floor, then the 20th, …

-- In the first Marble breaks on the first drop (Floor 10), then we have at most 10 drops total.
+- In the first egg breaks on the first drop (Floor 10), then we have at most 10 drops total.
-- If the first Marble breaks on the last drop (Floor 100), then we have at most 19 drops total (floors 1 through 100, then 91 through 99).
+- If the first egg breaks on the last drop (Floor 100), then we have at most 19 drops total (floors 1 through 100, then 91 through 99).
 - That’s pretty good, but all we’re considered about is the absolute worst case.
 We should do some “load balancing” to make those two cases more even.

-**Goal**: Create a system for dropping Marble1 so that the most drops required is **consistent**, whether Marble1 breaks on the first drop or the last drop.
+**Goal**: Create a system for dropping egg1 so that the most drops required is **consistent**, whether egg1 breaks on the first drop or the last drop.

-- A perfectly load balanced system would be one in which Drops of Marble1 + Drops of Marble2 is always the same, regardless of where Marble1 broke.
+- A perfectly load balanced system would be one in which Drops of egg1 + Drops of egg2 is always the same, regardless of where egg1 broke.
-- For that to be the case, since each drop of Marble1 takes one more step, Marble2 is allowed one fewer step.
+- For that to be the case, since each drop of egg1 takes one more step, egg2 is allowed one fewer step.
 - We must, therefore, reduce the number of steps potentially required by Marble2 by one drop each time.
-For example, if Marble1 is dropped on Floor 20 and then Floor 30, Marble2 is potentially required to take 9 steps.
-When we drop Marble1 again, we must reduce potential Marble2 steps to only 8. eg, we must drop Marble1 at floor 39.
+For example, if egg1 is dropped on Floor 20 and then Floor 30, egg2 is potentially required to take 9 steps.
+When we drop egg1 again, we must reduce potential egg2 steps to only 8. eg, we must drop egg1 at floor 39.
-- We know, therefore, Marble1 must start at Floor X, then go up by X-1 floors, then X-2, …, until it gets to 100.
+- We know, therefore, egg1 must start at Floor X, then go up by X-1 floors, then X-2, …, until it gets to 100.
   Solve for X+(X-1)+(X-2)+…+1 = 100.
 X(X+1)/2 = 100 -> X = 14

 The computer algorithm would be like this.
 Drop first egg from floors 14, 27, 39, 50, 60, 69, 77, 84, 90, 95, 99, 100...